EYBlockchain/nightfall_3/deployer/test/README.md

 Then in another terminal window:
 `docker-compose -f docker-compose.remote.pull.yml run --rm deployer npx mocha --exit --require @babel/register 'test/MerkleTreeController.test.js'`

+This test works for any hash or curve type.

 #### MultipleMerkleTreesController.test.js

 `docker-compose -f docker-compose.remote.pull.yml run --rm deployer npx mocha --exit --require @babel/register 'test/MultipleMerkleTreesController.test.js'`

 This test demonstrates using multiple merkle trees per smart contract.
 Be sure to specify the `treeId` (either `a` or `b`) in the body of any API requests sent for this test.

+This test only works for hashing with SHA.

 #### deployment.test.js